ceph/ceph/doc/mgr/nfs.rst

-Cephadm and rook starts nfs-ganesha daemon with `bootstrap configuration` containing minimal ganesha configuration, creates empty rados `common config` object in `nfs-ganesha` pool and watches this config object.
+Cephadm and rook starts nfs-ganesha daemon with `bootstrap configuration` containing minimal ganesha configuration, creates empty rados `common config` object in `.nfs` pool and watches this config object.
 The `mgr/nfs` module adds rados export object urls to the common config object.
 If cluster config is set, it creates `user config` object containing custom ganesha configuration and adds it url to common config object.